elwinschmitz/Shaarli-Bootstrap/README.md

 ## Goal
 The goal of this theme is to be as minimal as possible, using all the wonderful things Bootstrap has to offer, nothing more.

-The theme is HTML+CSS only, for now.
-Let's see how far we can get with it.
+The theme is `HTML`+`CSS` only, (with some cheating here and there).
+Let's see how far we can get with that.
-The layout is focused on 'mobile' only, for now.
+The layout is focused on 'mobile' use only, for now.
 (But works just fine on bigger screens.)

 ## Compatibility